Undergraduate

 Caitlin Jackson, BA (Hons) History (2021-22)

-Caitlin graduates this October from Perth College UHI, and has been awarded the James Hunter dissertation prize for her outstanding piece of work, ‘Porcelain objects: What can a material analysis tell us about cultural dialogue between the East and West in the seventeenth and eighteenth centuries?’
-Caitlin will be continuing her studies as she has recently started a MSc in History at the University of Edinburgh.
+Caitlin was awarded the James Hunter Dissertation Prize for her outstanding piece of work, ‘Porcelain objects: What can a material analysis tell us about cultural dialogue between the East and West in the seventeenth and eighteenth centuries?’
+Caitlin went on to continue her studies with an MSc in History at the University of Edinburgh.

 Ben Delaney, BA (Hons) History (2020-21)